Call for Help

 Is there a cost to use UHS services?

-For most services at UHS there is no cost because students pay for UHS services with their tuition and fees.
+For most services at UHS there is no cost because students pay for UHS services with their segregated fees.
 For all of the things your student would see a provider for at home, there is no cost for those same appointments at UHS.

 There are costs associated with some immunizations and specialty services like travel forms or physical exams for some employers.